christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/breach-charge.md

   thumbnail = ""
 +++

-Deployable charge capable of blowing up walls, floors and barricades.
+Deployable charge capable of blowing up walls, garage doors, floors and barricades unless they have reinforced with metal plating.

 ## Usage

+Place on a barricade, wall, floor, or garage door.
+Then back away and remotely detonate the device.

 ## Notes

+- [Mute's GC90 Signal Disruptor]({{< ref "gc90-signal-disruptor.md" >}}) can interfere with your ability to remotely detonate the device
+- It is possible to injure or kill anyone who is standing too close to the breaching device when it detonates